 A Make Ahead Marvel

-Packed full of roasted veggies in a lemon vinaigrette, this dish can be either served on its own, or as a colourful side dish.
+While packed full of roasted veggies in a lemon vinaigrette, this dish can either be served on its own, or as a colourful side dish.
 Since it can be served warm, it is a perfect barbecue or buffet dish.
 Indeed, when made in the morning, then left to sit for a few hours, the flavours develop, enhancing the overall deliciousness.
 So easy to prepare and make ahead!

 As much as I enjoy a crunchy pasta salad, there is something very comforting in the softened, roasted vegetables here.
 While roasting they become slightly sweet, with a mere hint of caramelisation.
 And their flavour is enhanced by the fresh lemon juice in the vinaigrette.
 Also orzo provides the perfect bite, complimenting the vegetables.
 Resulting in a dish that lets the vegetable flavours shine, without being overly bulked out with pasta.